curl/everything-curl/curl-does.md

 widely used for server testing, protocol fiddling and trying out new things.

-The library is used in every imaginable sort of embedded device where Internet transfers are needed: car infotainment, televisions, blurayplayers, settop boxes, printers, routers, game systems etc.
+The library is used in every imaginable sort of embedded device where Internet transfers are needed: car infotainment, televisions, blurayplayers, set-top boxes, printers, routers, game systems etc.

 ### Command line tool